Groundhog Day: Statistics

+A 2021 study by Lakehead University climatologists compared 530 predictions by 33 weather-predicting groundhogs to the beginning of spring weather.
+It used the locally recorded blossoming of the spring wildflower Carolina Spring Beauty as an indicator of the arrival of spring weather.
+The study concluded that groundhog predictions are pure chance, with an accuracy rate of 50%.
+Punxsutawney Phil was scored an accuracy rate of 52% with Ontario's Wiarton Willie at 54% and 65% for Nova Scotia's Shubenacadie Sam, all below 75% score regarded as reliable by the study.
+A high reliability rate was achieved by only two groundhogs: Oil Springs Ollie in Oil Springs, Ontario and Essex Ed in Essex, Connecticut.
+Several noted groundhogs were wrong over 70% of the time including Buckeye Chuck in Marion, Ohio; Dunkirk Dave in Dunkirk, New York and Holland Huckleberry in Holland, Ohio.

 Part of the problem with pinning down an accuracy rate for the groundhog is that what constitutes an early spring is not clearly defined.
 Assessments of the accuracy of other groundhogs such as Staten Island Chuck use an objective formula.
 In Chuck's case, a majority of days that reach 40 F in New York City between Groundhog Day and the March equinox.

+Another challenge has been the haphazard nature of Groundhog Day recordkeeping, making it difficult to find reliable historical prognostications.
+The situation has improved in recent years, as Groundhog Day prediction data is now available in a machine-readable format similar to weather data.

 Pseudoscientific evaluation

 Prediction based on an animal's behavior used to be given more credence in the past, when stores of food became scarce as winter progressed.

 One theory states that the groundhog naturally comes out of hibernation in central Pennsylvania in early February because of the increasing average temperature.
 Under this theory, if German settlement had been centered further north, Groundhog Day would take place at a later date.
 However, the observed behavior of groundhogs in central New Jersey was that they mostly come out of their burrows in mid-March, regardless of Groundhog Day weather.

 There are several different ways of defining when spring begins.
 By some common methods of doing so, the first day of spring is around March 20, which is always just under seven weeks after February 2, even in leap years.
 The idea of "spring arriving early" is a highly subjective notion which could arguably refer to almost anything, from several days to several weeks.

-At any rate, Groundhog Day serves as a convenient and whimsical milestone to mark the end of the darkest three months of the year, November, December, and January in the Northern Hemisphere, and bookends nicely with Halloween, the two holidays being opposite and roughly equidistant in time from the Winter Solstice, with Halloween festivities starting after sunset and taking place in the nighttime, and Groundhog Day being a celebration of sunrise and morning.